MikeKovarik/anchora-app/README.md

 ## What is it?

 The first HTTP static server app to be released in Windows Store.

-A Lightweight alternative to bundles like XAMPP, WampServer and effortless alternative to Apache server.
 Oh and it's also the most fun to use, the easiest, the most beautiful, ... you get the point.

+A Lightweight alternative to bulky bundles like XAMPP, WampServer and an effortless alternative to Apache server.
+Those tools are usually out of date (*try using .mjs extension in chrome*), require admin priviledges and come with a lot of baggage (*phpmyadmin, mysql, perl, etc...*) when all you sometime need is a simple way to host files.

-Besides it's pretty face sits powerfull [Anchora engine](https://github.com/MikeKovarik/anchora-app) (available as an npm module [`anchora`](https://www.npmjs.com/package/anchora)).
+Besides it's pretty face sits powerfull [Anchora eEgine](https://github.com/MikeKovarik/anchora) (*available as an npm module [`anchora`](https://www.npmjs.com/package/anchora)*).
 Hybrid of HTTP1 and HTTP/2.0 with implementation of HTTP2 Push streams.
+Configured to be blazing fast and utilitarian, thanks to caching on both ends, generating self-signed HTTP certificates, CORS, and more.
 NO need to configure anything.
 NO htacces files.
-NO preload attributes.
 NO nothing.
 Effortless.
-Just works, out of the box.
+It just works, out of the box.
 Yeah, that's right.
 This puppy does 0 to 60mph in 300 milliseconds.
 Comparable if not faster than Apache!

 ## Current state